 How much are the recovery costs for financial companies?

-Not surprisingly, ransomware attacks cost financial institutions more than most other industries.
-In 2023, financial organizations shelled out an average of $2.23 million to fully recover after a ransomware attack.
+Not surprisingly, ransomware attacks on financial institutions are extremely costly.
+In 2024, financial organizations shelled out an average of $2.58 million to fully recover after a ransomware attack, up from $2.23 million in 2023.

 This figure does not include any ransom payments, which represent only a fraction of the total recovery costs for most organizations.
 Ransomware attacks can cause operational downtime, idled workers, hardware malfunction/replacement, lost revenue/growth opportunities and long-term reputational damage, all of which can be enormously costly.

-In fact, even among companies that used backups to restore data, the average recovery cost was still $375,000.
+In fact, even among companies that used backups to restore data, the average recovery cost reported in 2023 was still $375,000.
 Still, this was far cheaper than paying the ransom.
 Among financial institutions that paid a ransom to get their data back, the average recovery cost was $3 million.

 Financial services companies with robust backup systems are sometimes able to fully recover in less than a day.
 But not all organizations are so fortunate, as illustrated by the figures below.